 - I understand that it is my responsibility to ensure that the student is certified as needed for, e.g., Human Subject Research, Animal Research, Laboratory and other Environmental Health, HIPAA, etc.

-- I will support the student in completing all programmatic aspects of SPUR, including attending bi-weekly meetings and weekly URES events, presenting at the OUR Summer Symposium, and publishing an abstract in the University of Utah Undergraduate Research Journal.
+- I will support the student in completing all programmatic aspects of SPUR, including attending bi-weekly meetings and weekly URES events, presenting at the Summer URS, and publishing an abstract in Range: Undergraduate Research Journal.

-- I will participate in SPUR activities to the extent my schedule allows (attending the opening luncheon (May 26), closing luncheon (August 4), and the OUR Summer Symposium (August 4)).
+- I will participate in SPUR activities to the extent my schedule allows (attending the opening luncheon (May 23),and the Summer URS (August 1)).

 Summer Programs Partnership